grafana/beyla/docs/sources/configure/options.md

 |--------------------------|-------------------------------------|----------|---------|
 | `informers_sync_timeout` | `BEYLA_KUBE_INFORMERS_SYNC_TIMEOUT` | Duration | 30s     |

-Maximum time that Beyla will wait for getting all the Kubernetes metadata before starting to decorate metrics and traces.
-If this timeout is reached, Beyla will start normally but the metadata attributes might be incomplete until all the Kubernetes metadata is locally updated in background.
+Maximum time that Beyla waits for getting all the Kubernetes metadata before starting to decorate metrics and traces.
+If this timeout is reached, Beyla starts normally but the metadata attributes might be incomplete until all the Kubernetes metadata is locally updated in background.